davidsantana06/sweet-server/README.md

 flask --app app run
 ```

-This process can be performed within a virtual environment.

-#### 🗃️ Essential Data Creation

-The essential data can be found in `storage\setup\`.
-This file contains the following keys:

-- `default_categories.json` - A list containing the names of recipe categories;
-- `default_collaborator.json` - An object with the default collaborator data, without remuneration.
-- `default_payment_methods.json` - A list containing the names of accepted payment methods;
-- `user.json` - An object containing the the user's name.

-The keys have their default values and can be customized as needed, as long as the format is respected.

-### 📚 Docs
+### 📚 Documentation

-The documentation is generated in the Swagger format using Flask-RESTx and is available at the base URL (`/`).
-For local testing, access `http://localhost:5000/`.
+The API documentation is available in **Swagger** format.
+You can access it at the base URL of the application.
+For local testing, navigate to `http://localhost:5000/` in your browser to view the available endpoints and their possible interactions.

 ### ⚖️ License

-This project adopts the **MIT License**, which allows you to use and make modifications to the code as you wish.
-The only thing I ask is that proper credit is given, acknowledging the effort and time I invested in building it.
+This project uses the **MIT License**, which allows you to use and modify the code as you wish.
+The only requirement is to give proper credit, acknowledging the effort and time spent in building it.